StevenGolovkine/FDApy/docs/index.rst

 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
 Contributing guidelines are provided `here <https://github.com/StevenGolovkine/FDApy/blob/master/CONTRIBUTING.rst>`_.
+The people involved in the development of the package can be found in the `contributors page <https://github.com/StevenGolovkine/FDApy/blob/master/CONTRIBUTORS.md>`.

 License
 =======